mdelete/pretixios/README.md

 ***USE AT YOUR OWN RISK***

 This project is work-in-progess.
-It uses the new *Pretix* API not the deprecated *Prextidroid* API for connecting with the pretix portal.
+It uses the new *Pretix* API not the deprecated *Prextidroid* API for connecting with the pretix portal as well as the new device provisioning.

 Features that work: